DBCobra/CobraBench/README.md

     $ mkdir -p /tmp/cobra/log/
     $ java -ea -jar target/txnTest-1-jar-with-dependencies.jar local config.yaml

-The transaction history will be stored in the folder `/tmp/cobra/log/`.
+The history will be stored in the folder `/tmp/cobra/log/`.

 Run Cobra bench with PostgreSQL (multiple machines)
 ---

-This section introduces how to run experiments with PostgreSQL on multiple machines with Cobra's auto-scripts.
+This section introduces how to run experiments with PostgreSQL on multiple machines using Cobra's auto-scripts.
 Running them requires at least two machines: one for clients and one for the database.

 **Note**: running the auto-scripts will create temporary files under the home folder of clients' machines.